 Promoting Efficiency and Governmental Accountability

-Through his work on the Senate Homeland Security and Governmental Affairs Committee – ,and now as Ranking Member, Gary’s focused on cutting wasteful government spending and conducting oversight to hold the federal government accountable and ensure Michigan taxpayer dollars are put to good use.
+Through his work on the Senate Homeland Security and Governmental Affairs Committee, and now as Chairman, Gary’s focused on cutting wasteful government spending and conducting oversight to hold the federal government accountable and ensure Michigan taxpayer dollars are put to good use.